 El Elegante, the largest of the bunch, has a one-mile-diameter crater.
 And, this GIANT VOLCANO has a rim trail!
 That means you can hike its entire 3.14159-mile circumference, while enjoying the spectacular view from every angle.
 Also, peer down into its almost 800-foot deep chasm during your hike.
 It’s spectacular, to say the least.

 There’s another GIANT VOLCANO, called Cerro Colorado.
 It’s almost as HUGE as El Elegante.
 Notice its red-rock landscape – almost as if Cerro Colorado is from another region, altogether.
 Some would argue that this GIANT VOLCANO is the most beautiful of the bunch.
 But, come and see them all.
 Then, YOU can pick YOUR favorite.

 So come visit Rocky Point and discover the closest beach town to Phoenix, Arizona, only about 60 miles south of the border.
 And remember – after you visit, you’ll return frequently.
 So, when that happens, remember Anchor Storage: the place to keep your things secure in Rocky Point.
 It’s always easier to store your beach things, jet skis, and other large and small items than it is to haul them down time after time.

-Thank you for reading Eight reasons to visit Rocky Point, written by Greg Hixon.
+Thank you for reading Eight reasons to visit Rocky Point, written by Greg Hixon of RE-MEX-IMAGE and Hixonic Web Specialists.
 Be sure to check out other posts here in the Anchor Storage blog.
 You’ll uncover the many wonderful aspects of Rocky Point, Mexico, from blog posts like this.